wustl-pctg/NUMA-WS/README.md

 This research was supported in part by National Science Foundation under grant number CCF-1527692 and CCF-1733873.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.